5n4k3yw/forensix-2202/README.md

 Red - Indicating that the url is bad and that the user may be visiting the website to conduct malicious intent
 ```
 ## Machine Learning
-__Machine Learning does not state anything, it onl provides an indication__
+__Machine Learning does not state anything, it only provides an indication__

 You can click on the ***orange icon*** on the website to access the Machine Learning portion
 ###### Re-training model with new data